Topological liquid crystal superstructures as structured light lasers

-In order to select the desired polarization in experiments we need to provide more gain to that polarization.
-The use of LCs is advantageous, since the emission dipole of the dissolved dye can be oriented by the LC providing more efficient gain for that particular mode.
-Depending on the particular dye the dipole can be aligned parallel or perpendicular to the optical axis (i.e. the director) or can even be unoriented.
-In LCs very complex three-dimensional orientation profiles of the gain dipoles can be achieved solely by self-assembly, which would be very difficult or even impossible to achieve in solid state lasers.
-With the dye oriented along the director (i.e. radial direction), the radial component of the vector beam is generated with a larger amplitude than the azimuthal one (Fig. \ref{fig3}a(i-iii)).
-Conversely, another dye with perpendicular orientation to the director (i.e. azimuthal direction), generates an azimuthal polarization (Fig. \ref{fig3}b(i-iii)).
-If the dye is randomly oriented, both polarizations are generated (Fig. \ref{fig3}c(i-iii)).
-In the latter case typically the lower order modes will be azimuthally polarized, while higher orders will have a radial polarization.
+\textbf{Polarization selection and mode switching.} In order to select the desired polarization in experiments, we need to provide more gain to that polarization.
+The use of LCs is advantageous, since the emission dipole of the dissolved dye can be oriented by the LC providing more efficient gain for that particular mode \cite{wright2004dye}.
+Depending on the particular dye the dipole can be aligned parallel or perpendicular to the optical axis (i.e.~the director) or can be unoriented (see Methods).
+In LCs very complex three-dimensional orientation and position arrangements of the gain dipoles can be achieved solely by self-assembly, realizing dipole emission which is strongly 3D anisotropic and nonhomogeneous, which would be very difficult to achieve in solid state lasers.
+With the dye oriented along the director (i.e.~radial direction), the radial component of the vector beam is generated with a larger amplitude than the azimuthal one (Fig.~\ref{fig3}a(i-iii)).
+Conversely, another dye with perpendicular orientation to the director (i.e.~azimuthal direction), generates an azimuthal polarization (Fig.~\ref{fig3}b(i-iii)).
+If the dye is randomly oriented, both polarizations are generated (Fig.~\ref{fig3}c(i-iii)).
+In the latter case typically the lower order modes will be azimuthally polarized, while higher orders will have a radial polarization, in line with the numerically calculated sizes (and relative Q factors) of the modes (Fig.~\ref{fig2}).
+It is important to note, that the birefringent nematic structures are embedded within the Fabry-Perot laser cavity, which effectively selects the main light propagation direction within the 3D nematic structure.
+For this reason, the light mainly experiences the effective 2D optical axis profile and symmetry within the transverse plane.

+The major advantage of using LC optical materials is the ability to manipulate their optical axis by external stimuli, which we use to control the output of the laser.
+The switching between modes can be achieved by applying an external in-plane electric field.
+Originally, a selected droplet emits radial vector beams (Fig.~\ref{fig3}d), but when an electric field is applied, the symmetry is broken and the optical axis in the droplet points mostly in the direction of the field (Fig.~\ref{fig3}e).
+The resulting mode is VB$_1^{\mathrm{linear}}$ (Supplementary Section 7).
+Additionally, to the electric field, the wavelength of modes can be tuned by changing the temperature, while notably, preserving the intensity and polarization profile of the beam (Fig.~\ref{fig3}f).
+The shift is caused by the change in the refractive indices and thermal expansion.